-I am turning 65 but am not planning to retire soon.
-Do I have to terminate off of Wesleyan's benefits and apply for Medicare Parts B and D?
+I am turning 65 but am not planning to retire yet.
+Do I have to terminate from Wesleyan's benefits and apply for Medicare Parts B and D?
 What about my spouse/partner?

 As long as you are an active, benefit-eligible employee, you and your spouse/partner may remain on the Wesleyan benefit plan regardless of age.